Luma Game Guide

 Controls And Mobile Browser Fit

 The official public listing supports desktop, phone, and tablet browsers.
-On desktop, expect keyboard-style movement or on-screen prompts.
+On desktop, WASD moves, Space jumps, right mouse rotates the camera, E puts down or takes a Brainrot, F drops it, and Shift locks the cursor.
 On mobile, the main challenge is visibility: keep your thumb away from the next lane and use deliberate inputs instead of dragging across the screen.

 Traffic Survival Tips